Easy Homemade Miso Soup

 • Instant Dashi Granules.
 The fastest and easiest way.
 A spoonful of dried granules, stirred into hot water, does the trick.
 Ex.
 Hondashi (primary ingredient: Bonito, which is a type of tuna).

 • Kombu + Bonito flakes + Dried Shitake Mushrooms.
 The classic way to make Dashi.
-You’ll need to buy each element separately and remove with a fine mesh strainer at the end.
-The method is simple (simmer with water for 20 minutes, then steep for another 20 minutes) but can be time consuming.
+You’ll need to buy each element separately and boil it in cold water for 20 minutes.
+After 20 additional minutes of steeping, strain with a fine-mesh strainer for a clear, homemade dashi stock.
 Can be made in advance.

-Of course, you can still make delicious homemade Miso Soup without Dashi.
+*FYI: you can still make delicious homemade Miso Soup without Dashi.
 Just use water instead.

 Is Miso Soup healthy?